 - When Medicare or another carrier was the primary payer on a claim where BCBSAZ was secondary payer, and the delay was caused by the need to coordinate benefits with the primary payer - When the member can show good cause for delay.
-Examples of good cause: - BCBSAZ gave the member wrong information about the filing date - The member did not have legal capacity
+BCBSAZ determines good cause in its sole discretion.
+Examples of good cause: - BCBSAZ gave the member wrong information about the filing date